siddardhak/backend-sst/README.md

-# Shopping App
+# SST App

-This is a typscript based shopping application which has frontend in react and backend in Node serverless
+This is a typscript based application with backend in serverless.

 Technologies used

 1. SST (Serverless Stack)
 2. AWS Services (Dynamodb, Api GW, Cloudfront, S3, Lambda... etc)
-3. Tailwind CSS
-4. Redux Toolkit and Redux Saga

 ## Infra

-all the infrastructure code can be found in the infra/stack.ts file, where tables are being created along with lambda functions attching to the Api and frontend infra for deployment
+all the infrastructure code can be found in the infra/stack.ts file, where tables are being created along with lambda functions attching to the Api.

 ## Code for backend

 code for backend can be found under packages/functions

-## Code for frontend

-code for frontend can be found under packages/frontend

 ## setting up the project